timalamenciak/Solidago/README.md

 ## Food

+## Nature

 ## Life-sustaining systems

 >These resources are options for finding more sustainable ways of doing the things we need to live like buying groceries, banking and getting around.

+## Food

+[Hacienda Sarria Market Garden](https://www.theworkingcentre.org/hacienda-sarria-market-garden/518) - The Hacienda Sarria is a CSA (Community Supported Agriculture) farm on Victoria Street.
+You can sign up for vegetable shares and get a portion of the harvest each week throughout the summer.
+This is a great way to lower your food footprint.